frederic-perez/AmE-dictionary/data/dictionary.md

 __glisten__ _n, v_ :mute:[glis~~t~~en]
 __glister__ _n_ The quality of shining with a bright reflected light. _Syn_ glitter, sparkle, scintillation
 __glitch__ _n_ /GLITCH/ A glitch is a usually minor malfunction or a problem that causes a temporary setback. _The email went out to everyone in the company because of a technical glitch._
+__glitten__ _n_ A fingerless glove having a hoodlike pouch at the knuckles that can be pulled over the fingers for protection.
 __glitterati__ _pl n_ _informal_ :two: Highly fashionable celebrities: _“private parties on Park Avenue and Central Park West, where the literati mingled with glitterati” (Skylines)._
 __glitz__ _n_ :two::hammer:
 __glitzy__ _adj_ :two::hammer: